 The Company's strategy of offering a full line of products and services provides reseller customers with one-stop shopping.
 The Company generally is able to purchase products in large quantities and to avail itself of special purchase opportunities from a broad range of suppliers.
 This allows the Company to take advantage of various discounts from its suppliers, which in turn enables the Company to provide competitive pricing to its reseller customers.
-The Company's international market presence provides suppliers with access to a broad base of geographically dispersed resellers, serviced by the Company's size has permitted it to attract highly qualified associates and increase investment in personnel development and training.
+The Company's international market presence provides suppliers with access to a broad base of geographically dispersed resellers, serviced by the Company's extensive network of distribution centers and support offices.
+The Company's size has permitted it to attract highly qualified associates and increase investment in personnel development and training.
 Also, the Company benefits from being able to make large investments in information systems, warehousing systems, and infrastructure.
 Further, the Company is able to spread the costs of these investments across its worldwide operations.